 For Windows and macOS:

-- Ensure Cached images and files are checked.
-(You may uncheck Browsing history and Cookies and other site data if you do not wish to remove them.)
+- Ensure Cached images and files is checked (you can uncheck Browsing history and Cookies if you prefer)

-On Windows: Press Ctrl + Shift + R or Ctrl + F5 while on the webpage.
+- Windows: Press Ctrl + Shift + R or Ctrl + F5 while on the webpage

-On macOS: Press Command (⌘) + Shift + R while on the webpage.
+- macOS: Press Command (⌘) + Shift + R while on the webpage

 Try Incognito/Private Mode

-- A new window will open with a dark theme and an Incognito icon (?️) indicating that you are now browsing privately.
+- A new window will open with a dark theme and an Incognito icon, indicating private browsing is active

-If you close your Live Event browser tab, the session ends on the teacher's side, and you cannot rejoin that same event.
+If you close your Live Event browser tab, the session ends on your end, and you cannot rejoin that same event.
+To prevent this:

 - Keep your Live Event open in only one tab